noec764/erpnext/docs/dooks/accounts/articles/how-to-customise-cash-flow-report.md

 more accounts representing income tax expenses, you should add all of them here.

 Because Income Tax expense needs to be adjusted further in the cash flow statement, check the 'Is Income Tax Expense' checkbox.
-This is what will help Dooks properly calculate the adjustments to be made.
+This is what will help Dokie properly calculate the adjustments to be made.

-*For best results, let parent accounts have child accounts that have the same treatment for cash flow reporting purposes because Dooks will calculate net change of all children accounts in a situation where the selected account is a parent account.*
+*For best results, let parent accounts have child accounts that have the same treatment for cash flow reporting purposes because Dokie will calculate net change of all children accounts in a situation where the selected account is a parent account.*

 In the same way, I have created for the remaining two mappings.